Quantum Gates Between Distant Qubits via Spin-Independent Scattering: Introduction

-While quantum gates exploiting the mutual interactions of two material flying qubits has not been considered yet, the corresponding situation for {\em static} qubits has been widely studied (e.g., Refs.\cite{loss,jaksch,mandel,deutsch1,deutsch2,philips,grangier}).
+While quantum gates exploiting the mutual interactions of two material flying qubits have not been considered yet in full detail, the corresponding situation for {\em static} qubits has been widely studied (e.g., Refs.\cite{loss,jaksch,mandel,deutsch1,deutsch2,philips,grangier,Hofmann}).
 However, these methods typically require a precise control of the interaction time of the qubits or between them and a mediating bus (e.g., Refs.\cite{cirac-zoller,munro-spiller,banchi}).
-On the other hand, our method exploits a much lower control process, namely the scattering of flying qubits.
 Still static qubits offer the natural candidate for information storage.
-Motivated by this, and also by the high degree of control reached in current optical lattice experiments \cite{fukuhara,GreinerNew}, as a second result of this Letter we consider a lattice implementation of our gate.
+Motivated by this, and also by the high degree of control reached in current optical lattice experiments \cite{fukuhara,GreinerNew}, as a second result of this paper we consider a lattice implementation of our gate.
+A scattering based approach for creating entanglement in lattice setups was considered in \cite{eprlattice}, though they assume periodic boundaries, which are difficult to achieve, and a careful initialization and control of the particles' momenta.
+On the other hand, our method exploits a much lower control process, as the control of quasi-momenta is naturally provided by few local edge impurities in the lattice potential.
 This experimental proposal is particularly compelling also because the qubit can be made either static of mobile depending on the tunable potential barrier on different lattice sites, thus avoiding to seek some mechanism to couple static and mobile particles and allowing for both storage and computation with the same physical setup.